Preventing Char in Hot Melt Adhesives

 4. Take Proper Care of Your Heated Hoses

 Don’t overlook your hoses!
 When heated hoses have adhesive in them for too long with no movement, a film of adhesive may form on the inside and will eventually break down and char.
 Once that happens, the char is at risk of being knocked loose and clogging filters and nozzles.
 You should also avoid leaving hoses on the floor and pinching them with zip ties or other straps.
 The cold floor will create a cold area in the hose, changing the flow inside and causing glue to stay longer in that area – causing char.

 5. Choose the Correct Technology

 In most applications there is more than one type of adhesive that will work, but not all hot melts resist char as well as others.
 Make sure you choose a technology that will give you the longest pot life possible in order to greatly reduce your chance of building char.

 Preventative maintenance cannot stop char from developing, but it will greatly reduce your chances of char affecting your production time.
 By properly cleaning out the tank and replacing filters in a timely manner, you reduce the chances that char will make it to your nozzles and cause downtime.
 And when you keep your adhesive and tank clean, it also reduces the chance of harming the pump.

 Char happens.
-If you’d like Chicago Glue to repair your machines or do preventative maintenance, contact us today.
+If you’d like Chicago Glue to help you with preventing char by repairing your machines or conducting preventative maintenance, contact us today.
 While we work on your equipment, we can rent you back up machinery to help you avoid shutting down your line and causing a glue-mergency!